Anniepoo/swiplchrtut/examples.md

 A game where a a spaceship changes appearance after it is hit, fires it's rockets, etc.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here's a bit of CHR code that processes hits on spaceships.
+Here's a bit of CHR code that processes hits on spaceships, and some refactors.

 ----
 % ignore hits on dead ships